New Feline Diabetes Drug Velagliflozin Now Available

 Pharmacology of Velagliflozin

-Velagliflozin works by inhibiting sodium-glucose linked transporter 2 (SGLT2), decreasing renal glucose reabsorption and increasing urinary glucose excretion.
+Velagliflozin works by inhibiting sodium-glucose cotransporter-2 (SGLT2), decreasing renal glucose reabsorption and increasing urinary glucose excretion.

 Contraindications of Velagliflozin

-Velagliflozin is contraindicated in and therefore is not to be used in cats that were previously or are currently treated with insulin, in cats that have insulin-dependent diabetes mellitus, and in cats with or that have evidence of hepatic disease or reduced renal function.
+Velagliflozin is contraindicated in cats and should therefore not be used in cats previously or currently treated with insulin, cats with insulin-dependent diabetes mellitus, or cats with or that have evidence of hepatic disease or reduced renal function.

-The drug should also not be initiated in cats:
+This drug should also not be initiated in cats with the following:

-• With clinical signs or other objective evidence (fPL level greater than 12, diagnostic imaging) within the previous month consistent with pancreatitis, or with a history of pancreatitis.
+• clinical signs or other objective evidence (fPL level >12, diagnostic imaging) within the previous month consistent with pancreatitis or history of pancreatitis

-Common adverse effects include GI signs (eg, vomiting, diarrhea, anorexia), weight loss, lethargy, dehydration, UTIs, and elevations in laboratory parameters (ie, blood urea nitrogen [BUN], fPL, bilirubin).
-Rarely, pancreatitis/pancreatic necrosis, hepatopathy, hepatic lipidosis, and death also have occurred.
-Velagliflozin-induced glucosuria results in an osmotic diuresis that increases the risk of dehydration.
+Common adverse effects include GI signs (eg, vomiting, diarrhea, anorexia), weight loss, lethargy, dehydration, UTI, and elevations in laboratory parameters (ie, BUN, fPL, bilirubin).
+Pancreatitis/pancreatic necrosis, hepatopathy, hepatic lipidosis, and death have occurred but are rare.
+Velagliflozin-induced glucosuria results in an osmotic diuresis that increases the risk for dehydration.

-The risk for potentially fatal diabetic ketoacidosis (DKA) and euglycemic DKA is increased during velagliflozin treatment; careful screening is required before initiating therapy, and diligent monitoring must be continued during treatment.
-A comprehensive look at how to manage diabetes in cats using velagliflozin is offered by the experts at Plumb’s; full details, as well as a pet owner handout, can be found here.
+The risk for potentially fatal DKA and euglycemic DKA is increased during velagliflozin treatment; careful screening is required before initiating therapy, and diligent monitoring should be continued during treatment.